-You may be eligible for a Postgraduate Tuition Fee Loan as an EU student if all of the following apply to you:
+You may be eligible for a Tuition Fee Loan if all of the following apply to you:

 - you're an EU national, or the family member of an EU national

-- you've been ordinarily resident in the EEA or Switzerland for the three years before the start of your course
+- you've been ordinarily resident in the UK, Gibraltar, European Economic Area (EEA) or Switzerland for the three years before the start of your course

 By ordinarily resident we mean you normally live in the EEA, apart from temporary or occasional absences.

-Some students from the EU may be able to apply for apply for student finance as an Northern Ireland (NI) student, this could mean you'll be able to get additional funding for costs related to a disability or long-term health condition.
+Some students from the EU may be able to apply for full-time undergraduate student finance as an Northern Ireland (NI) student, this could mean you'll be able to get additional funding for costs related to a disability or long-term health condition.

 Find out more about postgraduate student finance available to NI students.